Introducing myself: Goody Niosi

 Other details: I like technology (love-hate relationship if you want the absolute truth).
 I adore taking photos.
 I am insanely in love with nature.
 And, as I said, mountains make me weep.
 If you want to see pure happiness, just put me in hiking boots and stick me on a mountain trail – the Swiss Alps, the Rocky Mountains and the High Sierras are perfect.
 A molehill in Saskatchewan will do if that’s the only choice.
-If you want to see my happiness double or quadruple, put Simon with me on those trails.
-Bliss.

 I like music.
 I am obsessed with beauty.
 If I can feast my eyes on something beautiful, I am inspired – and that could be a skillfully hand-made quilt or sunrise over Mount Everest.